-Medicaid Suspension for Incarcerated People: Until the 2018 – 2019 legislative session, it was Missouri law to terminate an individual’s Medicaid if that individual was incarcerated, whether pre-trial or post-conviction.
+Medicaid Suspension for Justice-Involved Individuals: Until the 2019 legislative session, Missouri terminated an individual’s Medicaid if that individual was incarcerated.
+Termination occurred whether the individual was convicted of a crime or merely held pre-trial.
 Most states only suspend Medicaid for incarcerated individuals.
-Suspension as opposed to termination allows incarcerated people to reactivate their health insurance immediately upon their release, maintaining access to treatment and medication essential to their physical and mental health.
-Individuals leaving confinement with access to health care are less likely to return to jail or prison than individuals who reenter society without access.
+Suspension allows incarcerated individuals to reactivate their health insurance immediately upon release, so that they can maintain access to treatment and essential medications.
+Individuals leaving confinement with health insurance are less likely to return to jail or prison.

-During the 2018 – 2019 legislative session, Missouri Appleseed worked with St. Louis University law students, psychiatrists, and nonprofits to understand the legal reasoning behind Missouri’s termination policy and to develop policy recommendations that would better serve Missourians reentering society.
-Its staff also testified in favor of Missouri state bills legislating Medicaid suspension rather than termination.
-On May 16, 2019, Missouri Senate Bill 514 was truly agreed to and finally passed with language shifting Missouri’s policy from termination to suspension.
-Senate Bill 514 now awaits Governor Parson’s signature.
+During the 2019 legislative session, Missouri Appleseed worked with St. Louis University law students, psychiatrists, and nonprofits to understand the legal reasoning behind Missouri’s termination policy.
+The group developed policy recommendations that would better serve Missourians reentering society.
+Members also testified in favor of Missouri state bills legislating Medicaid suspension rather than termination.
+On May 16, 2019, Missouri Senate Bill 514 was truly agreed to and finally passed with language changing Missouri’s policy from termination to suspension.

 Missouri Appleseed will continue to work to ensure individuals reentering society have access to health care by monitoring Missouri’s implementation of Senate Bill 514.
 Successful implementation will require communication and collaboration on the state and local level.

 Visitation Rights of Children with Incarcerated Parents: As of 2010, more than half of all people incarcerated in the U.S. had minor children.
-Parental incarceration correlates with children’s subsequent delinquency, mental health problems, and other adverse experiences.
+Parental incarceration correlates with negative physical and mental health outcomes for children.
 While high-quality visitation of incarcerated parents may reduce negative outcomes for children, prison visitation is often poor-quality, logistically difficult, and expensive.
 Moreover, some children are denied visitation with their incarcerated parents solely on the basis of the parent’s incarceration.

 Missouri Appleseed and the law firm Stinson LLP are working together to research current law, policy, and practices in Missouri and to educate stakeholders and decision makers about current research on the benefits of maintaining parent-child relationships even during a parent’s incarceration.